4 Tips for Your Sophomore Year of High School

 Get In and Get Money: 5 Tips for College-Bound Juniors

-The 5 Key Things Students Should Do The Summer Before Senior Year
+5 Key Things To Do The Summer Before Senior Year

 Ahhh, summer vacation.
 It’s finally here.
 You’ve waited all year for a break from high school so you can sleep in, enjoy the sunshine, relax, and kick up your feet.